List of One Piece films: Episode of Chopper Plus: Bloom in the Winter, Miracle Sakura

+Legacy

+A picture of Chopper crying (which comes from promotional material and not the actual movie, which uses a modified shot), became a popular internet meme.

 One Piece Film: Strong World

 One Piece Film: Strong World is the tenth animated feature film of the franchise, and the first to additionally star Chō as Brook.
 It was written by manga creator Eiichiro Oda himself.
 It was directed by Munehisa Sakai.
 News of the film first appeared during a showing of the Episode of Chopper Plus, during which a teaser for the tenth film was revealed.
 The film was originally meant for a spring release in 2009, but complications with the script pushed the release date back.
 Eventually, the film premiered on December 12, 2009.
 On July 28, 2012, Funimation announced that they had acquired the license to One Piece Film: Strong World and have since released the film on November 19, 2013.